kubernetes/enhancements/keps/sig-apps/20190523-support-completions-index-for-job.md

 [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)
 is a Kubernetes CRD that help us run task, Job allows a user to specify the task or parallel task through either `podTemplate` and `completions`; but i use parallel task i must ensure task unrepeat in myself application, this is diffcult; if job support sahrds, i can use shards index to implement task unrepeat is so easy;
+such as:
+we have million user, each user has different user results, i need push one article to user where has some result and i want to push speed is fast. we expected run these task in one platform，that platform must easy to use and in common use，so we choice k8s；and we don`t want to use more platform(because we need lower maintenance cost)

 ## Motivation

-I have a case need shards to job, i want to use kubernetes implement my case; i read the [document](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#parallel-jobs), this is a not implement function, so i want implement it;
+I have a case need shards to job, i want to use kubernetes implement my case;
+* i read the [document](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/#parallel-jobs), this is a not implement function
+* i think shared index is a general feature in job platform, i want to easy to use job when user have relate demand and maintenance platform less

+so i want implement it;

 ### Goals